Django

-Opened 3 months ago
+Opened 16 years ago

 Django built-in server is very slow with Firefox browser when serving admin media

-Reported by: andylowry Assigned to: nobody
+Reported by: andylowry Owned by: nobody

-Milestone: Component: HTTP handling
+Component: HTTP handling Version: dev

 Cc: Triage Stage: Accepted

-Has patch: 1 Needs documentation: 0
+Has patch: yes Needs documentation: no

-Needs tests: 0 Patch needs improvement: 0
+Needs tests: no Patch needs improvement: no

 Description

 Firefox (v3.0.1) with default settings is taking a very conservative view on cacheability of admin media files served by the Django built-in server in django.core.servers.basehttp.py.
-This can be dramatically improved by arranging for AdminMediaHandler? class to provide Last-Modified headers in its responses.
+This can be dramatically improved by arranging for AdminMediaHandler class to provide Last-Modified headers in its responses.
 Without this change, IE outperforms Firefox on admin pages by a big margin (apparently its heuristics for cache expiry in this case are far looser).

-Change History
+Change History (7)

 The dev server really isn't built for speed.